Man Down (song): Background

 In March 2010, record label Def Jam held a writing camp in Los Angeles for songwriters and producers to compose material for possible inclusion on Rihanna's then-untitled fifth studio album, Loud.
 Def Jam rented out nearly every recording studio in Los Angeles in order to create as many songs as possible.
 Ray Daniels, the manager of musical duo Rock City (brothers Theron and Timothy Thomas), was present during the sessions, and stated that a writing camp typically involves the label hiring ten recording studios for two weeks at the cost of $25,000 per day.
 Daniels revealed that it is where songwriters have lyrics but no music, and where producers have music but no lyrics.

-Shama Joseph, professionally known as Sham, was hired as one of the producers to work on crafting songs at the camp.
-Sham's manager had arranged his attendance at the camp through an acquaintance who was an employee of the record label.
-Sham explained that he found a flight to Los Angeles and began working on music as soon as he arrived, stating that he had "nothing to lose and everything to gain".
+Shama Joseph, professionally known as SAK PASE, was hired as one of the producers to work on crafting songs at the camp.
+SAK PASE's manager had arranged his attendance at the camp through an acquaintance who was an employee of the record label.
+SAK PASE explained that he found a flight to Los Angeles and began working on music as soon as he arrived, stating that he had "nothing to lose and everything to gain".
 He was inspired by a vision of Rihanna performing songs at a concert that were Caribbean themed.
-Sham felt that Rihanna had not explored Caribbean-themed music since her debut album, Music of the Sun (2005).
+SAK PASE felt that Rihanna had not explored Caribbean-themed music since her debut album, Music of the Sun (2005).

 Production and recording

-According to Daniels, Rock City knew Sham but they had not heard the West Indian/Caribbean-themed music that he had composed during the camp.
-Sham played the music to them, to which the brothers responded "Let's give Rihanna a one-drop!
+According to Daniels, Rock City knew Sak Pase but they had not heard the West Indian/Caribbean-themed music that he had composed during the camp.
+SAK PASE played the music to them, to which the brothers responded "Let's give Rihanna a one-drop!
 Like, a response to 'I Shot the Sheriff'!"
-Together, Sham and Rock City wrote the lyrics to "Man Down" in twelve minutes.
+Together, Sak Pase and Rock City wrote the lyrics to "Man Down" in twelve minutes.
 In an MTV News interview, Rock City said they intended to write a song that would embody Bob Marley's "I Shot the Sheriff" (1973) from a female perspective and to "tap [Rihanna's] island origins in a way that sounded authentic".
 Singer Shontelle said that Rihanna called her during the Last Girl on Earth tour and asked her to be involved with the song.
 She confirmed that Rihanna was present when she was writing her part in the recording studio.
 Shontelle elucidated that following one of Rihanna's concerts, the singer exited the stage and immediately returned to the tour bus to work in the studio.
 Daniels said that once the writing camp had concluded, Rihanna listened to all of the songs which had been composed for her and chose her favorites.
 In September 2010, several months after Sham attended the writing camp, Rihanna called him and said that she wanted to record "Man Down" for inclusion on Loud.